Quick start

 3 Branch node: True-false condition that determines how the flow proceeds

-4 Add node: Adds a service or a branch
+4 Add node: Adds a service, a service copy, a branch, or a data query flow

 # Components